 It's tough to make business decisions when White House policy changes every other week.

 I empathize with the retailers and manufacturers who have to make long term plans in the midst of a mess created by the government and I wonder who at the White House or amongst his supporters has been the driving force behind this policy?

 Tariffs are a tax on the companies who import the products and on the Americans who have to pay for those goods.
 Some American companies have moved production out of China, to countries like Vietnam.
 There is no indication that most manufacturing is coming back to America.

 At the same time, retalitory actions by China have cost American farmers billions in sales of grain.
 To compensate, the US government is now subsidizing farmers to the tune of $28 billion dollars this year.
 Of course, these subsidies are paid by the American taxpayer.
 So American companies are paying a tax to import from China and part of that tax is being paid out to farmers who lost business due to the tariff in the first place.
 That makes two important groups of consituents being harmed by these tariffs.
 Two important industries whose supply chains and ordernig process has been greatly disturbed by the US government.

-In 2035 or 2050, when we look back and measure the overall success of this trade war, I fear we will find there was no long term benefit at all.
+In 2035 or 2050, when we look back and measure the overall success of this trade war, I fear we will find that overall, there was no net long term benefit.

 Get The Bar Code News once a month, once a week or once a day.
 Subscribe here.

 Follow us on Facebook: https://facebook.com/TheBarCodeNews